jwendell/gnome-shell-extension-timezone/README.md

 # Configuration

+You need a `people.json` file.
+By default we look for this file at your home directory.
+You can use a different path if you want.
+Just go to the preferences dialog.
+You can even use a remote location for this file (e.g.: https://domain.com/my-team/people.json).
+This way a whole team can share the `people.json` file.

-Add a `people.json` file in your home directory in the following format:
+The format of `people.json` file is the following:
 ```json
 [
   {